Ohio train derailment highlights waste disposal predicament

 Republic Industrial and Energy Solutions in Romulus, Michigan, received February shipments of liquid wastes for disposal in its two injection wells.
 Some contaminated soils went to U.S. Ecology Wayne Disposal, a landfill in Belleville, Michigan, owned by the same company.

-The Romulus facility, which also stores wastes in aboveground tanks, has past regulatory violations.
+The Romulus facility, which also stores waste in aboveground tanks, has past regulatory violations.

 The state environment department cited the facility within the past year for leaks from a sludge dewatering press, mislabeled containers and an alarm malfunction.
 All problems were corrected promptly and none resulted in hazardous releases to the environment, spokesman Hugh McDiarmid Jr. said.